What are the latest news in the AI governance market?

 Why should you care?

-If you’re an investor in the AI governance market, APRA shows that regulation can create real demand for governance platforms.
+If you’re an investor in the AI governance market, this can create demand for tools that document AI risks, model testing, security controls, and audit trails.

 As this chart shows, and as featured in our AI governance market deck, search interest in AI governance has been growing steadily